 In addition, Bridget sponsors IBM’s pro-bono initiative in microfinance, which has created a cloud-based microfinance technology platform for Latin America and an open source microfinance core banking application with the Grameen Foundation.
 The initiative has also designed loan products and the operating model for microfinance in South Africa.

-In 2011 and again in 2012, Bridget was named to Fortune’s "50 Most Powerful Women in Business" list.
+For the past three years, Bridget was named to Fortune’s "50 Most Powerful Women in Business" list.
 She was named by Euromoney magazine as one of the 100 most influential people in Finance in 2005 and one of Consulting Magazine’s Top 25 Consultants for 2006.

 She holds a Masters of Commerce degree from the University of South Africa and Bachelors of Commerce degree from the University of Witwatersrand.